-A participatory action research framework was used to guide this project (Baum et al., 2006) - that is, the research question, objectives, and interview guide were co-created with im/migrant women in sex work.
+A participatory action research framework was used to guide this project (Baum et al., 2006) -specifically, the research question, objectives, and interview guide were cocreated with im/migrant women in sex work.
 To achieve this, English-language drafts of the project proposal and interview guide were developed based on case studies that SWAN clients, staff, and volunteers had noted over the years; the guide was then translated into Chinese.
-Given the sensitive nature of the project topic, the research team were cognizant to only include questions that were relevant to the subject matter in efforts to protect participants' identity and anonymity as well as to decrease overall burden on this marginalized group.
-A focus group consisting of four sex workers were then recruited to review the project proposal and interview guide drafts to provide feedback on project objectives, scope, wording, and feasibility (e.g., length, flow, understandability).
-After revising the drafts based on focus group findings, two think-aloud interviews with participants were conducted to pilot test the interview guide whereby participants' thoughts on the feasibility and usability of the interview guide were elicited.
+Given the sensitive nature of the project topic, the research team were cognizant to only include questions that were relevant to the subject matter in efforts to protect participants' identity and anonymity as well as to decrease overall burden on this over-researched group.
+A focus group consisting of four sex workers was then recruited to review the project proposal and interview guide drafts to provide feedback on project objectives, scope, wording, and feasibility (e.g., length, flow, ease of comprehension).
+After revising the drafts based on focus group findings, two thinkaloud interviews with participants were conducted to pilot test the interview guide whereby participants' thoughts on the feasibility and usability of the interview guide were elicited.

-Recruitment of focus group and interview participants were conducted through existing networks with SWAN clients.
-Recruitment methods included physical and digital posters distributed by the SWAN outreach team via text, net-reach channels including We Chat, and in person during regular outreach programs.
+Due to the inherent difficulties reaching this population, recruitment of focus group and interview participants were conducted through existing networks with SWAN clients.
+Recruitment methods included physical and digital posters distributed by the SWAN outreach team via text, Netreach channels including WeChat, and in-person during regular outreach programs.
 All focus group and interview participants were provided with a Letter of Information explaining the project.

-A total of 24 semi-structured interviews were conducted between March and July 2024 with im/migrant women in sex work of varying immigration statuses who lived and worked in Greater Vancouver (i.e., Abbotsford to Richmond).
+A total of 24 semi-structured interviews were conducted between March and July 2023 with im/migrant women in sex work of varying immigration statuses who lived and worked in Greater Vancouver (i.e., Abbotsford to Richmond).

 Im/migrant women working in massage businesses and alternative indoor locations (e.g., apartments, condos, private residences where two or more women work together) were eligible to participate.
 Participants were selected to reflect a range of immigration statuses.
 Informed consent was obtained, and interviews were audio recorded for transcription and translation purposes.
 Interviews were conducted by one interviewer over the phone or in person in English, Mandarin, or Cantonese.
-All participants were assigned a study number and all research materials were de-identified.
+All participants were assigned a study number, and all research materials were de-identified.
 Participants received an honorarium for their time and contributions.